James Earl Jones Theatre: 1970s to 1990s

-CBS leased the theater as a television studio for The Merv Griffin Show, which started broadcasting there in August 1969.
+CBS leased the theater as a television studio for The Merv Griffin Show, which started broadcasting from there in August 1969.
 The network spent $1 million on renovating the theater to convert it to a television studio.
 By late 1970, Merv Griffin had moved his show to California.
 Griffin said he had been "ashamed" of leaving the Cort, since CBS had renovated it exclusively for his show, but the ratings for The Merv Griffin Show had increased following its relocation to California.
 Meanwhile, CBS continued to lease the theater at a high price.
 Two years into CBS's lease, the construction of the neighboring 1211 Avenue of the Americas caused structural damage to the theater's interior, and two girders were placed on the eastern wall.
 Because the interior was no longer suitable for television productions, CBS decided to let the lease lapse.
 The CBS lease from 1969 to 1972 was the only period in which the Cort was used as a television studio rather than as a theater.

 The theater hosted the short-lived All the Girls Came Out to Play in 1972 and Jockey Club Stakes in 1973.
 The Magic Show opened in 1974 and played 1,920 performances over the next five years.
 The last production of that decade was King Richard III, which opened in 1979 and ran only 33 performances.
 In 1980, the Cort hosted the flop Clothes for a Summer Hotel, as well as the more successful Home the same year, with over 200 performances.
 The Cort then hosted Rose in 1981; Medea and Twice Around the Park in 1982; and A Moon for the Misbegotten and Ma Rainey's Black Bottom in 1984.
 Theatrical historian Ken Bloom, observing several of the Cort's short performances, said: "The Cort's luck seems to have run out."
 The 1980s ended with the South African play Sarafina!, which played for over a year.
 During the 1980s, the Shuberts renovated the Cort as part of a restoration program for their Broadway theaters.